jerrickhoang/competitive-programming/notes.md

 uper_bound(v.begin(), v.end(), m) find the last index of m (not inclusive), and lower_bound(v.begin(), v.end(), m) find the first index of m.
 Elements need to be sorted.
 UVA 10057

 accumulate(v.begin(), v.end(), static_cast<string>("")) to concatenate all strings. sort(v.begin(), v.end(), cmp) cmp returns boolean to sort using custom comparison function UVA 10905

+Use std::priority_queue in <queue> to get max.
+Use q.push(a) to push element in the queue, q.top() to peek at the element, void q.pop() to remove an element from the queue.
+Use priority_queue<int, VI, greater<int> > q for increasing queue.
+UVA 10954